Gill Stannard is a naturopath and mentor in Sydney, Melbourne and around the world

 What was it like being a naturopath in the 1990s?

-I opened City Natural Therapies in the Melbourne CBD shortly after graduating and ran my successful multi-modality clinic for over two decades.
+I opened City Natural Therapies in the Melbourne CBD shortly after graduating and ran my successful multi-modality clinic for over two decades before relocating to Sydney.

 Beginning in 1991, I had the pleasure of sharing my natural healing knowledge and experience as radio 3RRR’s resident naturopath for 20 years.
 I also lectured both students and medical professionals in Australia and the US, and was employed as a nutrition researcher, health writer and an online wellbeing expert.